-Provision for Emergency Closure: Offreservation bison hunting is restricted by these regulations, annual harvest quotas and any special annual regulations established by the Commission.
-Hunt seasons and permits may be closed by the Commission under emergency order in response to biological or human safety
+Off-reservation bison hunting is restricted by these regulations, annual harvest quotas and any special annual regulations established by the Commission.
+Hunt seasons and permits may be closed by the Commission under emergency order in response to biological or human safety needs.